 I visited the Sigiriya Rock Fortress in Sri Lanka in 2014 and have updated this post since.

-Background information about Sigiriya rock
+Background information about Sigiriya Rock

 Driving through the Matala District in Sri Lanka, an almost 200 meters high rock dominates the skyline.
 It's Sigiriya, also known as the Lion Rock because of the giant lion claws that function as an entry gate about halfway up the rock.

-It was built by King Kasyapa after he’d murdered his father, King Dhatusena, by plastering him into a wall, had seized the throne from his brother Mogallana, the rightful heir, and moved the capital to Sigiriya.
+The rock fortress of Sigiriya was built by King Kasyapa after he'd murdered his father, King Dhatusena, by plastering him into a wall, had seized the throne from his brother Mogallana, the rightful heir, and moved the capital to Sigiriya.

 You can imagine he was worried about his brother seeking vengeance, but the battle didn't take place as quickly as you'd suspect.
 Kasyapa had eleven years to enjoy his palace with a view until his brother finally laid siege to the rock.
 Knowing he'd lost, Kasyapa committed suicide.
 Mogallana took to the throne and moved the capital back to Anuradapura.

 Lion Rock later became a monastery complex, but it was abandoned in the 14th century.
 Records show that it was used again by the Kingdom of Kandy in the 17th century and in the 19th century the site started getting attention by the Western world after British army Major Jonathan Forbes discovered it.

 Today Sigiriya is a UNESCO World Heritage Site and one of the most visited historical places in Sri Lanka.